Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Use `solidity metrics` tool to read and understand the code and what it actually does.
 - Pay special attention to the functions marked `public` or `external`.
 Especially those which `modify state` or are `payable`.
 These are going to be certain potential attack vectors.
 - Have deep and closer looks at the `NatSpecs` and `Comments`.
-- Scoping Out The Files
+- Scoping Out The Files.
+- When reading the code
 - Run `static analysis tools` such as `slither - $ slither.` for solidity and `aderyn` for rust projects/protocols.
 - Create a file named `Noted.md` and have notes concerning `About the project in my own words` and also the `Attack vectors of the projct`.
 - Use tags for infomational issues upto the vulnerability issues such as `@audit - i` for informational, `@audit - low` for low issues, `@audit - medium` for medium issues and `@audit - high` for high issues.